Beyoncé's 2017 Grammys Performance Is All About Her Twins

 The night's most-nominated artist took the stage at L.A.'s Staples Center to perform a medley from Lemonade.
 The moody set began with "Love Drought" before Beyoncé sang "Sandcastles."

-The diva—who is expecting twins later this year—dressed her bump in an embellished dress and wore a gold crown.
+The diva—who is expecting twins later this year—dressed her bump in a custom House of Malakai dress.
 Unsurprisingly, Beyoncé asked her mom to introduce the performance.

 Kevin Winter/Getty Images for NARAS